orichaud/gce/Readme.md

 ```

 # Testing
-You can check the service with `kubectl get services`.
-Your service is available for external traffic once the EXTRNAL-IP is defined and not marked as pending:
+You can check the service with `kubectl get services --namespace=orns`.
+Your service is available for external traffic once the EXTERNAL-IP is defined and not marked as pending:
 ```sh
 NAME              TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)          AGE counter-service   LoadBalancer   10.27.241.241   35.233.100.85   8080:30000/TCP   1m